Philip Levine Prize at Fresno State

 Manuscript Requirements

-Before submitting, please carefully review the guidelines below to ensure that your manuscript is correctly formatted.
+Before submitting, please carefully review the guidelines below to ensure your manuscript is correctly formatted.
 Double-check your work.
-Address any errors or mistakes before you submit your manuscript.
-We will not be able to assist in addressing or fixing errors that occur as a result of failure to review the guidelines.
+Address errors or mistakes before you submit your manuscript.
+We are unable able to assist in addressing or fixing manuscript errors that occur as a result of failure to review the guidelines.
 If you make a mistake, you are welcome to make a new submission and withdraw your old submission through Submittable, though you will be charged another $25 entry fee.
 At this time, we are unable to provide refunds.
-Please carefully review your manuscript before you submit it.
+Please carefully review your manuscript before you submit.
+Thank you!

 • Include a title page with manuscript title only.